opencollective/documentation/backers-and-sponsors/README.md

 The Open Source Collective 501\(c\)\(6\) is a non-profit that serves as fiscal host to most open source software projects on Open Collective. **Donations to Collectives under the Open Source Collective 501\(c\)\(6\) are not tax deductible.**

-Unfortunately, the IRS does not consider producing open source software to be a charitable activity in and of itself, and therefore does not grant tax exempt status.
+Unfortunately, the IRS does not consider producing open source software to be a charitable activity in itself.
+Therefore, it does not grant tax exempt status.
 Also, the Open Source Collective hosts projects around the world, and the US only grants tax deductible status to explicitly US-focused entities.

 In contrast, the Open Collective Foundation 501\(c\)\(3\), which is home to many open-source related groups primarily focused on education, outreach, and social impact, does qualify for tax-exempt status.
 If you donate to a Collective under that host, it's tax deductible in the US.